-One pub you’ll also visit regularly is the college bar, Trinity’s own excellent Beer Cellar located beneath the dining hall.
+One pub you’ll also visit regularly is the college bar, Trinity’s own excellent Beer Cellar located beneath the Dining Hall.
 It’s a warm and welcoming place a few feet from your room and run by some the nicest people you’ll ever meet.
 St. Bonaventure holds its occasional student meetings in the Beer Cellar.
-A St. Bonaventure crest hangs over he bar year-round.
+A St. Bonaventure crest hangs over the bar year round.

 Walkabouts, sightseeing & travel

 Trinity is located in the center of the city.
 Right across the street from the main gate you’ll find small restaurants and coffee shops for a latte.
 One block away is the city’s main shopping street, cobblestone Cornmarket Street, for pedestrians only.